ehsanpo/tracking-app/Plan.md

 2. Scaffold app + Supabase schema
 3. Auth + onboarding + create/join circle
 4. Live map + realtime location streaming
+   - **Foreground Tracking**: Gives us users location whenever our app is visible on the screen.
+Easy to set up & use.
+   - **Background Location Tracking**: Gives us the users location at all times, even if the app is not visible or device is locked.
+Uses considerably more battery power.
+Much more complicated to set up.
 5. Background & offline sync
 6. Testing and docs